FAQ's

 African legislation.

-Only the clinician, the primary user with secure login credentials, has access to the unencrypted data.
+Only the account owner with secure login credentials, has access to the unencrypted data.

-Only the clinician, the primary user with secure login credentials, has access to the unencrypted data.
+Only the account owner with secure login credentials, has access to the unencrypted data.

 No, AURALIT-i does not use any personally identifiable or sensitive